R.M. Coughlan

 Coughlan angrily explained that Mitch had been sandbagged by Markel into committing to Santaniello.
 She accused Markel of claiming that Santaniello had the votes of Councilors who were actually undecided, and then embellishing his nonsense with a bunch of malarkey about Council traditions.
 Although Coughlan ran to a phone to try to undo the damage, it was too late.
 By the time Coughlan could contact the wavering Councilors, Santaniello had successfully used Markel's news of Mitch’s support to win all the undecideds to his side, where they remained even after hearing a last ditch appeal from Coughlan.

-Although Santaniello had been favored to win anyway, Ogulewicz felt badly about his role in the derailing of Coughlan’s campaign.
+Although Santaniello had been favored to win anyway, Ogulewicz felt badly about his role in the derailing of Coughlan’s attempt at the presidency.
 What Markel had done to him was undoubtedly clever politics, but was this the manner in which fellow Councilors treated one another?
 Did Mitch have to be constantly on guard with his colleagues, carefully scrutinizing every word they said against the possibility of some kind of political intrigue?
 This was not how he had imagined that interacting with his fellow Councilors would be like.

 Then on December 1st 1983, Mitch picked up the Springfield Daily News and was startled to see his photograph accompanying Carol Malley’s “Perspective” column.
 He was even more taken aback by the headline: